alexsands/coyote-badger/README.md

 FLASK_ENV=development python3 -m coyote_badger.app
 ```

-The project is generally structure as follows:
+The project is generally structured as follows:
 1. `/_projects`: holds the project data and is mounted to the Docker container
    as a volume.
 2. `/coyote_badger/extensions`: these are the Chrome extensions that get added